Position statement: Creative Commons

-Libraries play a pivotal role in the communities they serve, providing free access to information to support lifelong learning, recreation, research and study; preserving cultural heritage and championing freedom of expression and ideas.
-NSLA is fully committed, through ongoing initiatives, to expand access to our collections and to support the efforts of those who seek to make access to information more open to stimulate creativity and innovation.
+Libraries play a pivotal role in the communities they serve, providing free access to information to support lifelong learning, recreation, research and study, preserving cultural heritage, and championing freedom of expression and ideas.
+NSLA is fully committed, through ongoing initiatives, to expand access to our collections and to support the efforts of those who seek to make access to information more open for use and re-use to stimulate creativity and innovation.

 NSLA will release the material it creates using Creative Commons licences and, where possible, individual NSLA libraries will release their material using Creative Commons licences, to foster a positive, permissions-based environment for researchers, library professionals, educators, and anyone who wants to make use of our material.

-NSLA libraries will, where possible, provide copyright owners with options for the application of Creative Commons licences to their works at the point of donation, acquisition or deposit for original, published and legal deposit materials.
+NSLA libraries will, where possible, provide copyright owners with options for the application of Creative Commons licences to their works at the point of donation, acquisition or deposit for original and published materials.

 Creative Commons